Pear and Chocolate Fugassa

 - Adjust the salt based on the salt content of the preserves.

-Enjoy the harmonious flavors of the fugassa, where the sweetness of the pears blends with the chocolate in a dance of textures and aromas.
-Whether it's a moment for yourself or with those you care about, enjoy it with respect for the ingredients that make it unique.
+Savor the harmonious flavors of this fugassa, where the sweetness of the pears melds with the chocolate in a dance of textures and aromas.
+Whether enjoyed alone or shared, it's a testament to respecting and celebrating seasonal ingredients, bringing joy through simple yet refined crafting.

 How much of a capolavoro is this?